Fred Emery (psychologist): Life and career

 Emery was born in Narrogin, Western Australia, and was the son of a drover.
 He was the Dux of Fremantle Boys' High in Western Australia at the age of 14.
 He earned his honours degree in science from the University of Western Australia in 1946 and joined the department's teaching staff in 1947.
 He subsequently spent nine years as staff of the Department of Psychology at the University of Melbourne, where he obtained his PhD in 1953.
-During 1951-1952, he held a UNESCO Fellowship in Social Sciences and was attached to the Tavistock Institute of Human Relations in the United Kingdom.As a staff member at the University of Melbourne, he made contributions to rural sociology, CPA, and the effects of film and television viewing.
+During 1951-1952, he held a UNESCO Fellowship in Social Sciences and was attached to the Tavistock Institute of Human Relations in the United Kingdom.
+As a staff member at the University of Melbourne, he made contributions to rural sociology, CPA, and the effects of film and television viewing.

 In 1957, Emery left Australia for London to join the staff of the Tavistock Institute.
 He had previously worked with Eric Trist on sociotechnical systems while working as a UNESCO Research Fellow and published The Characteristics of Socio-technical Systems in 1959.

 He, along with Trist and other colleagues, established "open sociotechnical systems theory" as an alternative paradigm for organisational design.
 They field-tested this on a national scale in Norway, in partnership with Einar Thorsrud.

 After returning to Australia, Emery focused on developing a new method aimed at creating jointly optimised sociotechnical systems.
 This approach was designed to promote the diffusion of sociotechnical concepts rather than serve as an alternative to autocracy in the workplace.
-The method he developed, known as the Participative Design Workshop, has been in use since 1971, replacing the previous 9-step method that had been used in Norway.
+The method he developed in collaboration with Merrelyn Emery, known as the Participative Design Workshop, has been in use since 1971, replacing the previous 9-step method that had been used in Norway.